STAY UP TO DATE

 Join our FREE network for latest news, events, training, research, sponsorship opportunities and more

-Dr Roanna Lobo (Curtin University), Dr Gemma Crawford (Curtin University), Ms Jude Bevan (WA Department of Health), Ms Francine Eades (Metropolitan Communicable Disease Control), Dr Jacqui Hendriks (Curtin University), Prof Rosa Alati (Curtin University), Prof Sandra Eades (Curtin University), Dr Richelle Douglas (Derbarl Yerrigan Health Service).
+Dr Roanna Lobo (Curtin University), Dr Gemma Crawford (Curtin University), Dr Jacqui Hendriks (Curtin University), Dr Linda Portsmouth (Curtin University), Prof Rosa Alati (Curtin University), Ms Jude Bevan (WA Department of Health), Ms Francine Eades (Metropolitan Communicable Disease Control), Prof Sandra Eades (University of Melbourne), Dr Richelle Douglas (Derbarl Yerrigan Health Service Aboriginal Corporation), Mr Alvin Edney (Derbal Yerrigan Health Service Aboriginal Corporation).

 - Aboriginal Health Council of WA